-A world class chef not only masters his preferred cooking method, but also wields the skills needed to cook up a storm using a variety of cooking techniques.
+A world class chef not only masters his preferred cooking method, but also wields the skills needed to cook up a storm using a variety of cooking and culinary techniques.

-Here is an introduction to some cooking methods that can take your menu and dishes to the next level (with some inspiration, experimentation and creativity, of course).
+Here is an introduction to 10 essential cooking methods that can take your menu and dishes to the next level (with some inspiration, experimentation and creativity, of course).

 Blanching briefly immerses food in boiling water, then plunging it into ice cold water to stop the cooking process.
 It keeps food fresh and its nutrients intact without altering the taste or appearance of the dish.

 Tip: Blanching is also a useful trick to remove membranes from meats, or skins from vegetables.

 Poaching involves either partially or fully submerging delicate ingredients (like fish or eggs) into a liquid that’s always kept just below boiling point.

 Tip: You can season by adding stock, wine, broth or additional ingredients (such as vegetables or fresh herbs) to the poaching liquid.

 A fundamental cooking method, boiling allows you to create a wide range of dishes with varying textures and tastes.